vincentmllr/document-platform/Documentation.md

 #### No CORS-Unblock plugin
 No further need of the CORS-Unblock browser plugin

+#### Listener runs in a docker container
+The best way should be that the listener run in an seperate docker container, only interacting with the blockchain and elasticsearch without frontend.
+Therefore it only needs to run the startListener() function (of course you have to provide the functions which will be called by startListener() and actionOfListener()) in a nodeJS docker-container.
+For reasons of time, this solution could not be tested.

 ### Known Bugs
 - Elastic Search doesnt index pdfs
 - "No living Connection" with Elastic Search